 Climbing into the BMW M3 and BMW M4, drivers will be greeted by the interior architecture familiar from the BMW 3 Series and BMW 4 Series, complete with unimpeachable ergonomics and clear driver focus.
 In keeping with the character of the two models, however, the interior fulfils an even more sharply defined sporting brief.
-To this end, the host of traditional BMW M equipment details includes M door sill finishers, an M driver's footrest, M gearshift lever, M-design circular instruments with white graphics, M leather steering wheel with chrome trim, colour contrast stitching and electroplated-look shift paddles (if the M DCT gearbox is specified).
+To this end, the host of traditional BMW M equipment details includes M door sill finishers, an M driver's footrest, M gearshift lever, M-design circular instruments with white graphics, M leather steering wheel with chrome trim, color contrast stitching and electroplated-look shift paddles (if the M-DCT gearbox is specified).

 The front seats also represent an evocative expression of BMW M's motor sport genes.
 Taking visual inspiration from the bucket seats fitted in racing cars, the seats feature a full-size single-piece back panel.
 This means the construction of the seats is very flat, while the high, width-adjustable side bolsters and low-set seat surface allow an ideal seating position and provide excellent support.
-Despite their undeniably sporty design, the BMW M sports seats can be specified as an option with comfort-enhancing features including electric adjustment and heating.
+Despite their undeniably sporty design, the BMW M sports seats can be equipped with comfort-enhancing features including electric adjustment and heating.
 On the seat surface, the stitching, upholstery segmentation and perforation lend the seats a slim-fitting feel.
 Illuminated for the first time, the BMW M logo on the seat backrests adds a new and exclusive highlight.

-7. Equipment:

-Extensive standard equipment joined by a host of options that enhance dynamics and comfort.
+Equipment: Extensive standard equipment joined by a host of options that enhance dynamics and comfort.

 The new BMW M3 Sedan and new BMW M4 Coupe leave the factory with a thorough selection of equipment on board which reflects their character as extremely performance-oriented cars offering excellent everyday usability.
 In addition, customers can choose from an extensive range of optional equipment to give the high-performance sports cars an even more uncompromising sporting edge or push their comfort levels to the maximum.
-And for customers keen to place a very personal stamp on proceedings, the wide-reaching spectrum of BMW Individual items - including BMW Individual paint finishes, BMW Individual Merino leather and BMW Individual interior trim elements - will be another avenue well worth exploring.